brevzin/rivers/README.md

 ## Basics

 While C++ Ranges are externally iterated, this library is internally iterated.
 This makes for a simpler model which can have better performance, although it also means it is fundamentally extremely limited in functionality.
-It's pretty similar to the [transrangers](https://github.com/joaquintides/transrangers), I will point out differences later.
+It's pretty similar to the [transrangers](https://github.com/joaquintides/transrangers), which also contains a good description of what the model is and why it could be beneficial.
+The primary difference is that in transrangers, the consuming predicate receives a _cursor_ that dereferences into an element whereas in this library, the consuming predicate receives the element itself - this is to avoid situations like a `map` followed by a `filter` potentially invoking the `map` operation multiple times.

 A River is a class that provides, at a bare minimum, two pieces of functionality: